 When you’re exploring future careers, there are three important concerns: the likelihood of getting a job in your field, whether you’ll qualify for and enjoy the jobs you’re seeking, and the salary potential compared to your investment.

-Here are four of the best resources for finding this information:
+Here are four of the best career resources for finding this information:

 1. The Bureau of Labor Statistics’ Occupational Outlook Handbook